anonik9900/Simple-Cookie/README.md

 4) Test and edit your Personal Cookie advertise

-5) Create an Cookie Policy or Insert the pre-created policy by me
+5) Create a Cookie Policy or Insert the pre-created policy by me